-- Hannah And Her Sisters begins at a Thanksgiving dinner party and follows the characters for a little more than a year.
+- Hannah and Her Sisters begins at a Thanksgiving dinner party and follows the characters for a little more than a year.
 The ending is a semi-epilogue set at Thanksgiving a year after that.

 - Miracle on 34th Street actually begins on Thanksgiving with the Macy's Thanksgiving Day parade in need of a Santa Claus performer (in Real Life, the parade always ends with a Santa's sleigh float, and thus Santa).

 - The film Planes, Trains and Automobiles is all about a guy trying to make it home for Thanksgiving.
 Neal barely makes it home for Thanksgiving.